kannans89/RustRepo/14_Array/14_Array.md

 ### Illustration

-The following program declares an array of 4 elements.The `{:?}` syntax of the *println!()* function is used to print all values in the array.
-The datatype is not explicitly specified during the variable declaration.In this case, the array will be of type integer.The `len()` function is used to compute the size of the array.
+The following program declares an array of 4 elements.The datatype is not explicitly specified during the variable declaration.In this case, the array will be of type integer.The `len()` function is used to compute the size of the array.

 ```rust
 fn main(){